 But to get the best quality product you usually have to pay a high price.
 US colleges are some of the most expensive colleges in the world, but still millions of international students apply every year.
 How do you find an affordable university in USA for international students?

 So, how much does an international student pay to study in the US?
-The annual cost can reach up to five figures.
+The annual cost of studying here can reach up to five figures.

 Most colleges don’t have a standardized government fee system.
 It mostly depends on the college and the course you choose.

-There are multiple types of institutions available in the US such as community colleges, private colleges, and public colleges.
+There are multiple types of institutions available for undergraduate students in the US such as community colleges, private colleges, and public colleges.
 Most international students study at public and private colleges rather than community colleges.

 Private colleges are the costliest of them all.
 On average public colleges charge between $35,000 and $45,000 and private colleges charge from $50,000 to $75,000 per year.